Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Preliminaries

-A valuation $\val$ is said to be positional if all games with valuation $\val$ admit an optimal positional strategy.
 Two remarks are in order.
 First, note that we require positionality over arbitrary (possibly infinite) game graphs.
 Second, the concept we discuss is that of uniform positionality, meaning that the positional strategy should achieve an optimal value from any starting vertex.